-REVIEW: The Ipswich Nature Centre (Ipswich Zoo) is the PERFECT place to take kids.
+REVIEW: Ipswich Nature Centre (Ipswich Zoo) for Kids

 The Ipswich Nature Centre (Ipswich Zoo) is the PERFECT place to take kids.
 Nestled in historic Queens Park in Ipswich, the Ipswich Nature Centre boasts FREE ENTRY with a gold coin donation.
 What a gorgeous, educational, cost-effective outing for your family!

 The Ipswich Nature Centre is open every day on school holidays from 9.30 to 4 and is only closed Mondays outside of school holidays.
 It can be found on Goleby Avenue inside Queens Park in Ipswich.

 There is an expansive free parking lot in between the Ipswich Zoo and the Japanese Gardens.
 If this is full then the streets within Queens Park have parking bays which can be easily accessed.
 There are many wheelchair parks available throughout the grounds.

 The Ipswich Nature Centre has been a family-friendly destination for over 80 years!
 Australian wildlife are housed inside exhibits that are exactly like their local habitats.
 There is full accessibility for both wheelchairs and prams as ramps and footpaths gently wind their way around the exhibits so everyone can have a close look at the animals.

 The Ipswich Nature Centre is beautifully landscaped with an incredibly array of native flora.
 It also hosts a lovely pond where ducks and swans reside and a fully operational rainforest aviary where you can see all sorts of interesting birds.
 There is also a nocturnal bilby exhibit where you can go through a tunnel to see these adorable little creatures snuggled up peacefully.